Skip to main content

 Common upgrade projects

-Rockwell PLC-5 and SLC 500 migrations are the most common upgrade we see in Central Queensland.
+Rockwell PLC-5 and SLC 500 migrations are the most common upgrade we see across Queensland.
 These platforms have been out of production for years and spare parts are increasingly difficult to source.
 Migration to ControlLogix or CompactLogix preserves the I/O footprint while moving to a supported, current platform.

-Siemens S5 to S7 migrations follow a similar pattern - often complicated by the fact that S5 documentation is poor or nonexistent, requiring more upfront audit work before the new system can be designed.
+GE/Emerson Series 90 to PACSystems RX3i migrations follow a similar pattern - often complicated by the fact that legacy GE documentation is poor or nonexistent, requiring more upfront audit work before the new system can be designed.

 Older sugar mill and water utility control systems frequently involve mixed-vendor environments with multiple legacy PLCs, ageing SCADA, and communications infrastructure that predates modern industrial networking.
 These projects require careful phasing to keep the plant running while the upgrade progresses.